rusek/across/doc/api.rst

         When importing a module remotely, local exported modules take precedence over modules installed remotely.

+        For this method to work, the connection on the other side must be created with :attr:`accept_exported_modules <Options.accept_exported_modules>` option set to :obj:`True`.
+This is a safety precaution to prevent a connection from injecting its local modules into a remote process that shared among many connections.

     .. method:: call(func, /, *args, **kwargs)

         Call a given function remotely with supplied arguments, and pass back function return value / raised exception.